Spring 2019 (PDF)

 The project is needed because of the current issues on I-270, including unsafe conditions, deteriorating infrastructure, and traffic congestion.

 The I-270 North Project is being conducted by the Missouri Department of Transportation (MoDOT).
 MoDOT has retained a consulting team to assist with preliminary engineering, procurement and public involvement and outreach efforts.
 Once the project is awarded, a Design Build team will be working with MoDOT to complete the project.

 MoDOT is committed to meaningful stakeholder involvement and creating cost-effective transportation solutions that meet the community's needs.
-Reconstructing I-270 North will be challenging from a construction phasing and maintenance of traffic standpoint.
+Reconstructing The I-270 North will be challenging from a construction phasing and maintenance of traffic standpoint.
 It is vital that the traveling public and the communities along I-270 North be involved and informed during development and implementation.
 MoDOT will keep residents, travelers, and businesses up-to-date on construction impacts and alternate routes for travel during the project.

-Improving the entire I-270 North corridor is estimated to cost $700 million.
+Improving the entire I-270 North corridor is estimated to cost over $700 million.
 Currently there is $225 million available for construction.